KDE/brooklyn/README.md

 You need also a webserver (e.g. nginx) to support attachments in protocols like IRC.

+Don't forget to add read and write permissions for the content-folder.
+Otherwise the app won't work.

 ## License

 This software is released under the GNU AGPL license.